 - A completed Application for Admission.

-- Official transcripts from all other colleges and universities attended, whether as an undergraduate or graduate student and whether or not credit was awarded.
+- Official transcripts from all other colleges and universities attended, whether as an undergraduate or graduate student and whether credit was awarded.

-- A minimum overall undergraduate GPA of 3.0 based on a 4.0 scale in any previously completed education coursework.
+- A minimum GPA of 3.0 based on a 4.0 scale in any previously completed education coursework.

 - A minimum GPA of 3.0, based on a 4.0 scale, in the content area(s) most closely related to the prospective teaching field.

 - Submit a timeline and plan for passing the Missouri State Content Assessment (MoCA) in the prospective teaching field.
 The MoCA must be passed to obtain a teaching certificate in Missouri.

 “Jewell professors instill the ideals of hard work, doing what's best for kids and thinking outside the box.
 They taught me the importance of trying new things in the classroom, and I'm piloting a new class in business after two years as a teacher.”Abby Rowan Nickel, '17, 6th grade science teacher in Wentzville, Missouri, School District